- Professor, Presidential Impact Fellow, Meat Science; Associate Vice Chancellor for Academic Collaboration & Associate Dean for Administration

-- B.S. in Food Science, Texas A&M University
+- B.S.
+Food Science, Texas A&M University

 - Graduate Education

-- M.S in Nutrition, Texas A&M University
+- M.S Nutrition, Texas A&M University

-- Ph.D. in Nutrition, Texas A&M University
+- Ph.D.
+Nutrition, Texas A&M University

-Dr. Kerri B. Gehring is associate professor in the meat science section of the Department of Animal Science and president and CEO of the International HACCP Alliance.
+Dr. Kerri B. Gehring is a professor in the meat science section of the Department of Animal Science and president and CEO of the International HACCP Alliance.
 Gehring is a three-time graduate of Texas A&M University.
 She received her bachelor’s in food science in 1986, master’s in nutrition in 1989, and doctorate in nutrition in 1994.
 She completed a dietetic internship in July 1989 and passed the American Dietetic Association’s registration exam in October 1989.